 They discussed the menu briefly and decided on two different dishes they could share.
 Everything looked so good.
 The waiter returned and took their order, and left.
 Travis stood and held his hand for her to take.
 “Shall we dance?” he asked sweetly.

-“It would be my honor,” she answered, standing and taking his hand.
+“It would be my honor,” she answered.
+Charlotte stood and took his hand.
 Neither of them knew the song the pianist played, but it was romantic anyway.
 He wrapped his arms around her waist and held her close as they swayed to the music.

-“I love you so much, Charlotte,” he whispered, stroking her cheek as they danced.
+“I love you so much, Charlotte,” he whispered and stroked her cheek as they danced.

 “I love you more than you know,” she whispered back.
 The song ended a few minutes later, and they returned to their table.